- Prepping is not crazy

 People across the political spectrum share the same feeling — our governments and institutions aren’t working nearly as well as they should be.
 And it’s only getting worse.

-It doesn’t matter what your beliefs are in legitimate debates like “how do we make healthcare accessible while still being a free market?” or “should we still treat healthcare like a free market at all?”
+It doesn’t matter which side you fall on in legitimate debates like “how do we make healthcare accessible while still being a free market?” or “should we still treat healthcare like a free market at all?”

-The machine that is supposed to identify those problems, figure out how to best solve them, then go do the solutions is fundamentally broken.
+The machine that is supposed to identify those problems, figure out how to best solve them, then go implement the solutions is fundamentally broken.

 We would know — some of the founders of The Prepared worked on major policies at the highest levels of the federal government, trying to fix things like emergency response and education reform.